 Paternity Lawyers in Houston, TX

 Are you trying to establish paternity or being asked to submit to genetic testing to determine paternity in Southeast Texas?
-You should contact The Gonzalez Law Group for help understanding your rights and what can be required of you.
+You should contact The Gonzalez Law Group, PLLC for help understanding your rights and what can be required of you.

 Our Houston family law attorneys assist individuals in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 Call (832) 530-4070 or complete an online contact form to have our lawyers review your case and answer all of your legal questions during a free, confidential consultation.